 To that end, the Society sponsors a annual

 St. Andrew's Dinner & Dance in late November.

 Irish Fest at Fair Park (March), the Texas Scottish Festival and Highland

 Games in Arlington (May), the Plano International Fest (October) and

-In addition the regularly scheduled activities listed above, we participate in
+In addition to the regularly scheduled activities listed above, we participate in

-a contingent of members (with the gents in kilts, of course) the a regular
+like.
+We can bring a contingent of members (with the gents attired in kilts, of

-far enough in advance this can include demonstrations of traditional Highland
+nation.
+When arranged far enough in advance, we can include demonstrations of

-dances.
-If you'd like us to participate in your next event, send us an
+traditional Highland dances.
+If you'd like us to participate in your next event, send

 and let us know what you have planned.